-On the surface, the deal was too good to be true.
+On the surface, the deal seemed too good to be true.
 Basically free music!
 Then the offers kept coming and coming – I guess they really did want you to buy more albums after all.
-But at $25 a pop, plus shipping, suddenly the deal didn’t look very good.
+But at $25 a pop, plus shipping and handling, suddenly the deal didn’t look so appealing.

-So you ignored the offers until one day they stopped arriving in the mail.
-Something else arrived later on, though – a collections notice.
+If you were like teenaged me, you ignored the offers until one day they stopped arriving in the mail.
+Something else arrived later on, though – a collection notice.

 I’m sure we can all relate to that story – whether it was as a teenager with Columbia House, or some other subscription service that we got suckered into buying.

-With two small children at home now, a similar offer caught my eye.
+A similar offer caught my eye this past Christmas.
 Join the Disney Movie Club and get five Disney movies for $1.
 All I had to do was buy five more movies at regular price ($34.95 for Blu-ray, plus shipping) over the next 24 months.

-Action: Look back at your expenses from last year and make note to get rid of those items that just don’t add much value to your life.
+Take action: Look back at your expenses from last year and make note to get rid of those costly subscriptions that just don’t add much value to your life.
 And, if you haven’t done so, cancel that Columbia House subscription already!